youngde811/Shakespearean-Insult-Generator/README.md

 - _-g PATH_: Write some number of insults to PATH, saving them for later use.
 Whatever that might be.
 - _-f PATH_: Use PATH as the insult generator's model file, rather than the default file provided.

-In the project's _bin_ directory, there is a _Bash_ script that serves as a simple wrapper around the generator to save a small amount of typing.
+As implied above, in the project's _bin_ directory there is a _Bash_ script that serves as a simple wrapper around the Python-based generator to save a small amount of typing.
+If you prefer, you may use your own Python interpreter
+directly: _python3 src/generator.py_.

 ## The Model File ##